iogbole/blog.israelo/_posts/2025-09-15-agentic-journey.md

 To make these metrics actionable, I’d build evals to measure success: automated tests, benchmarks, and simulations that validate whether agents achieve outcomes reliably, efficiently, and safely.
 This shifts the focus from counting clicks or logins to understanding real impact.

+Here’s a tightened rewrite of that section, with the Gartner citation explicitly tied back to **why token economics matters**:

 ## Token Economics and Efficiency

 Agents don’t run for free.
 Every reasoning step, API call, and chunk of text processed burns tokens—and tokens translate directly into dollars.